zenotds/WP-Devkit/README.md

 - Avoid images in css, there are better ways :P
 - The starter comes with some useful JS packages such as Bootstrap, Swiper, Plyr, etc.
+- Feel free to edit whatever you want as you see fit.

 ## Changelog